Posey (18CH281)

 It is about this time—the end of the 17th century—that the

-Posey site appears to have been abandoned.
+Posey site appears to have been vacated.

 Archaeological Investigations